 – Decreased energy

-- Bed bug bites can cause itchy skin rashes or welts
+- After bed bug bite they can cause itchy skin rashes or welts

-- Some people have allergic reactions to the bites.
+- In fact, some people have allergic reactions to bites.

 - Secondary infections can also be a risk* when itchy bites are scratched open.

-*Please note: At-risk populations, such as diabetics or people with compromised immune systems are especially susceptible to secondary infections.
+*Please note: At-risk populations, such as people with diabetes or compromised immune systems are especially susceptible to secondary infections.

 HOW DO THEY SPREAD?

-• Spread easily by “hitch-hiking” on people, clothing, and luggage – including computer bags.
+• Spread quickly by “hitch-hiking” on people, clothing, and luggage – including computer bags.

 • Females lay 1 to 5 eggs per day and 200 to 500 eggs in a lifetime.
 A bed bug can develop into an adult in just 5 weeks.

 “Proper use of pesticides may be part of the strategy, but will not by itself eliminate bed bugs.
-In addition, bed bug populations in different areas of the country have developed resistance to the ways many pesticides work to kill pests.
+Besides, bed bug populations have developed resistance to the ways many pesticides work to kill pests.
 If you’re dealing with a resistant population, some products and application methods may not work.
 It is a good idea to consult a qualified pest management professional if you have bed bugs in your home.” – Environmental Protection Agency EPA.gov

 PHYSICAL SIGNS OF BED BUGS: